Skien Municipality: Coat of arms

 In 1854, the arms were shown as two skis, but the cross was now made from ski poles, as another canting element.
 This remained so until the early half of the 20th century.
 In the 1980s, the city officially adopted the current arms, which are identical to the oldest seal.
 The colours are the colours that have been used since the 19th century.
 The differences between the seal and the present arms are that in the arms the cross is placed on top of the skis and the star is changed from a four-pointed star to a six-pointed star, and that the cross is made of ski-poles.

-(See also Alvdal and Trysil)

 History

 Until 1979, it was thought that Skien was founded in the 14th century.
 However, the archaeological discovery of a carving of the Skien animal has established that its founding preceded 1000 A.D.
 The city was then a meeting place for inland farmers and marine traders, and also a centre for trading whetstones from Eidsborg (inland Telemark).
 Gimsøy Abbey was founded in the 12th century.
 Skien was given formal commercial town rights by the Norwegian crown in 1358.
 Timber has historically been the principal export from Skien, and in the sixteenth century the city became the Kingdom's leading port for shipping timber.
 The oldest remaining building is Gjerpen church (built in approximately 1150).

 From the 16th century, the city came to be dominated by a group of families known as patricians.
 In an 1882 letter to Georg Brandes, Henrik Ibsen mentions the families Paus, Plesner, von der Lippe, Cappelen and Blom as the most prominent patrician families when he grew up there.

 The current town layout was fixed after the last town fire in 1886.
-In 1964, the rural municipalities Solum and Gjerpen were merged with Skien town, forming the Skien municipality.